Looking for the best open-source chatbots? In this blog, you will find top 10 chatbots with their defining features and where to access them. Dig in!

 - A web server, in most cases one that is available on the public internet

-- The Bot Builder SDK and Tool that provides an interface for developing bots
+- The Bot Builder SDK and Tool provide an interface for developing bots

 - An intelligent algorithm Service